 In our first year our numbers grew so that we are now regularly serving 90-100 guests at each meal.
 We provide a hot meal served in our Centre and tea and coffee and fruit and cake served in the church.

 The ODM will be running on the second and fourth Fridays of each month (except August).
-Our dates for coming months are therefore:
+Our dates for coming months in 2019 are therefore: